TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 name!) and we just received a new project.
 The medical service of MyCo is full of enthusiasm about archiving their documents electronically.
 Actually everyday this service generates many paper documents.
 Most of the documents are about employees.
-Examples of docs are medical certificates, prescriptions, medical visit and so on.
+Examples of docs are medical certificates, prescriptions, medical visits and so on.
 Our DB specialist certified us we have in our database data which can be interesting for the project.
 Especially information about employees and types of medical documents.